microbus-io/fabric/docs/tech/codegen.md

 The `source` must point to the microservice that is the source of the event.
 This is the fully-qualified package path.

-The optional field `forHost` adjusts the subscription to listen to microservices whose host name was overridden with `SetHostName`.
+The optional field `forHost` adjusts the subscription to listen to microservices whose hostname was overridden with `SetHostname`.

 ### Web Handlers